The future of automotive retail

 Strategies to help

-In this rapidly evolving landscape, the synergy between online and offline strategies allows businesses to reach customers wherever they are, catering to diverse preferences and needs.
-As a result, manufacturers and retailers alike can strengthen their market presence and drive sustainable growth by harnessing the full potential of both digital and physical touchpoints.
+In this changing landscape, the combination of online and offline strategies allows businesses to reach customers wherever they are, catering to diverse preferences and needs.
+As a result, manufacturers and retailers alike can strengthen their market presence and drive sustainable growth by utilising both digital and physical touchpoints.
+Consider offering a truly personalised service by responding to customers through their preferred communication channel, whether that’s telephone, email, text or WhatsApp.

 Strategies to help

-In recent years there’s been talk of OEMs adopting an agency model, and indeed some have taken that approach or at least dipped their toe in the water.
-However, a third of top OEMs have ruled it out for now6 and a more hybrid approach is being considered by many.
+In recent years OEMs have been toying with the agency model, and indeed some have taken that approach.
+However, a third of top OEMs have ruled it out for now4 and a more hybrid approach is being considered by many.
 What’s becoming apparent is that the hybrid model differs from one OEM to another and there is no one size fits all solution.

 Strategies to help

-With this uncertainty hanging over retailers it’s clear that OEMs need to change their distribution methods to remain competitive, so acknowledging that there’s a need to adapt is a good first step.
+It’s clear that OEMs need to adapt their distribution methods to remain competitive, so acknowledging that there’s a need to review is a good first step.
 Key actions include:

 Trend #5: New revenue streams